AndrewIRobles/proj1/README.md

 ## Future Development:

- -back buttons will be added for easier "page" navigation
+ - Back buttons will be added for easier "page" navigation

- -dropdown menu will be added to park list "page" to toggle between "all parks" and "parks with pups"
+ - Dropdown menu will be added to park list "page" to toggle between "all parks" and "parks with pups"
+ - Users will be deleted from Firebase database when their park session ends (or alternatively, at the end of each day)

- -user authentication
+ - User authentication
-      -allow users to create profile
+      - Allow users to create profile
-      -upload pics
+      - Upload pics
-      -description of dog (temperament,likes/dislikes, etc.)
+      - Description of dog (temperament,likes/dislikes, etc.)
-      -allow users to coordinate and plan future pup playdates -allow users to store favorite parks
+      - Allow users to coordinate and plan future pup playdates
+      - Allow users to store favorite parks
-      -allow users to "friend" other users
+      - Allow users to "friend" other users

--users will be deleted from Firebase database when their park session ends (or alternatively, at the end of each day)